Motor Finance Commission

 25 October 2024 – The Court of Appeal ruled on 3 cases involving car finance.

-In these cases, the Court decided it was against the law for the dealers referred to in the cases to have received a commission without first giving the customer relevant information about it.
-They also said customers should then have given permission for the commission payment to be made.
-Click here for The Financial Conduct Authority’s response.
+The Court decided it was against the law for the dealers referred to in these cases to have received a commission without first giving the customer relevant information about it.
+They also said customers should have given permission for the commission payment to be made.

 11 December 2024 – The Supreme Court confirmed it would hear an appeal against the Court of Appeal’s judgement.